fedluc/HSMC/README.md

 ### Pressure calculation in the canonical (NVT) ensemble

 The table illustrates the results obtained by performing an NVT simulation with 256 particles, 524288 sweeps for equilibration and 524288 for statistics.
 In the course of the simulation the pressure was computed both with the virial (vir) and with the thermodynamic (thermo) approach.
 For each value of the packing fraction, the pressure obtained with HSMC is compared to what has been obtained by [DeMiguel and Jackson](https://www.tandfonline.com/doi/full/10.1080/00268970601095335) (MJ) and to the prediction of the [Carnahan-Starling](https://aip.scitation.org/doi/abs/10.1063/1.1672048) (CS) equation of state.
-The numbers in parenthesis denote the standard deviation calculated via the jackknife method
+The numbers in parenthesis denote the standard deviation calculated via the jackknife method.

 | Packing fraction | Press.
 (CS) | Press.
 (HSMC, vir) | Press.
 (MJ, vir) | Press.
 (HSMC, thermo) | Press.
 (MJ, thermo)
 |  :---:  | :---:  | :---:  | :---:  | :---:  | :---:  |